 We walk towards the palace, swarmed by villagers eager to take us around.
 Like any other monument of yore, this too has some beauty even though it is in ruins.
 The Varappur palace pines for attention.
 The boundary walls don’t appear to run too far as more than 50 per cent of the area is damaged, encroached upon and ignored.
 But what cannot be denied is the character and the rustic charm that more than makes up to the visitor.

 Just at the entrance of the palace, a huge board lists the names of donors who are fighting hard to maintain it.
 Though much of the building is in ruins, a portion of it has been newly constructed and whitewashed to let visitors know that this was the spot where the zamindar sat to deliver judgements.
 While the outside walls, doors and windows have developed cracks, inside are the halls of public and private audience.

 There is also a small temple where swords of different shapes and sizes are worshipped, in particular the “valari” made both in wood and iron.
 Varappur is known for its warriors — the valari sticks, similar to boomerangs, were used as weapons against the British and the Marudu brothers were experts in the art of throwing the valari.
 Many of the carvings visible on the palace walls depict different animals and birds.
 It is saddening that some of the bricks are being pilfered by the locals.

 Old folk songs from the region also mention Varappur as a place of valour.
+Getting there

 Varappur is 12 km from Gandharvakottai village, the head village of the 35 surrounding villages in Pudukkottai district.
 It is 75km from Madurai on the Madurai-Tiruchi highway.
 You have to take a right at Puluthipatti and drive for eight km to reach the village.